-Patch Dynamics scheme is a combination of gap-tooth scheme and coarse projective integration.
-The complete algorithm to progress a large time step from one coarse time level $t_n$ to the next coarse time level $t_n+\Delta t$ in the computational domain is provided below:
+Patch dynamics scheme replaces expensive nano-scale simulations across a large domain over a long time interval with computations across small, sparse patches in space-time.
+The patch dynamics ($\mathsf{PD}$) scheme is a combination of the gap-tooth scheme and coarse projective integration.
+Consider that the entire time interval $[0, T]$ is discretised with a macroscopic time step $\Delta t=\frac{T}{\operatorname{N_t}}$, where $\operatorname{N_t}$ be the total macro time levels.
+Here, $n\Delta t$ is defined as $T_n$ for $0\le n\le\operatorname{N_t}$.
+Suppose at time $T_n$, the values of $U_{i,j}(T_n)$ at the macro grid points $(\xi_{i},\eta_{j})$, $\forall$ $i,j$ are available.
+Below, we provide a complete algorithm to progress a macro time step $\Delta t$ from one macro time level $T_n$ to the next macro time level $T_{n+1}$ in the computational domain: